- The principle of assessment is to check and identify what a child understands and what they need to learn next.

 - Make sure the school is keeping up with external best practice and innovation.

-What is Wilson Stuart Progress Steps?
+What is Evidence for learning and how does it link to Wilson Stuart Progress Steps?

 KS1 – KS4